tiny-pilot/tinypilot/CONTRIBUTING.md

     statesWithoutDialogClose = new Set([this.states.INITIALIZING]);
 ```

-Note: even if there is only one state, we use the attribute `statesWithoutDialogClose` as a `Set` with only one element, for consistency.
+Note: for consistency, we always use a `Set` here, even if it only contains a single element.

-Then we update the state setter to emit an event when the state changes, giving the information whether we should allow, or not, the user to close the dialog:
+In the state setter, we emit an event to inform the enclosing overlay whether or not to show the `x` close button.

 ```javascript
 set state(newValue) {